Vyral/base-template/_posts/2019-04-29-your-relationship-with-your-database-is-more-important-than-ever.md

 {% include youtube.html %}

-Today on “Go St. George TV,” I discuss the importance of growing and maintaining your client database in our changing market.
+<p style="text-align: center;"><em>Today on “Go St. George TV,” I discuss the importance of growing and maintaining your client database in our changing market.</em></p>

 Behind me is Petco Field, a place here in St. George that many of you have been to.
 I didn’t come to watch baseball, though—I came down to the park to meet with Frank Klesitz, a friend of mine who owns Vyral Marketing.